 So boring, mandatory at my school.
 When are we ever going to even use this in life?

-It is boring because the teacher is like do this and do that all at the time!
-And you have to sing a lot
+It is boring because the teacher is like, "Do this and do that" all the time!
+And you have to sing a lot.

 I'm currently in my boring 6th period geometry class right now.
 I'm on this site to get rid of my boredom.
 Geometry sucks and is useless for most people.